Aboriginal Cultural Concepts

 What to Bring; Bring your Beautiful Self

-Food to share (morning tea and lunch) for 1 day
+Food to share (morning tea and lunch) I have about 20 places available for people for the day.

 Sacred fire intention ceremony